 The Class of 1971 Mercile J. Lee Scholarship Fund

 The Mercile J. Lee Scholars program is a highly selective, merit-based program that attracts and supports academically talented, historically underrepresented students.
-The program provides full-tuition scholarships that help to attract and support these talented students to UW and contributes to a more inclusive campus environment.
+The program provides full-tuition scholarships that help to attract and support these talented students and contributes to a more inclusive campus environment.